aNotSoCleverName/keyboard-macro/README.md

 ![Loop Interval](./Keyboard%20Macro/docs/Images/Loop%20Interval.png)

-In this image, the simulation works like this:
+In this image, the simulation works like this: Press "A", delay 1s, hold "D" 0.5s, wait _Loop Interval_ 0.1s, repeat infinitely
-   1. Press "A"
-   2. Delay 1s
-   3. Hold "D" 0.5s
-   4. Wait _Loop Interval_ 0.1s
-   5. Repeat infinitely

 4. _Simulation_ - Information about: All _Actions_, _Repeat Times_, _Loop Interval_, and the application to simulate key presses on.
 A _Simulation_ can be saved as a file so it can be loaded in the future.